Climate, Energy and Environment Committee - Tuesday 30 July 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 Cllr Scott Patient Calderdale Council - 1:45:20

-thank you, and I wonder if maybe the maybe the partners might want to
+Rebeccathank you, and I wonder if maybe the maybe the partners might want to

 Cllr Scott Patient Calderdale Council - 1:45:27

-share some of their local successes and stuff to help shape some of the work that we want to do and and Tracey's work as well, because clearly it's not gonna be that first rodeo working locally but hopefully an opportunity to do that really well and strongly my shorter journey.
+share some of their local successes and stuff to help shape some of the work that we want to do and and Tracey's work as well, because clearly it's not gonna be that first rodeo working locally but hopefully an opportunity to do that really well and strongly my shorter journey.yeah, thank you, I just want to, then it just felt very puts a flag.

 Jenny Cooke, Advisory Representative (Environment Agency) - 1:45:45

 They work that Leeds are doing in the green financing, along with the so called the air resilience company, and it supports a lot of the NFM solutions and celebration that have gone in in place for Leeds fast here.
 So that's really pioneering really sort of excellent thinking that has gone into that.
 You know contacting both large and small local firms intensive, how they can support the financing of of some of these initiatives that we obviously you know it wants to want to continue and grow in.
 So yeah just felt good opportunity just to flag that work and some good learning, Sir Jonathan mocks.
 In this that the the key contact f c r m offset from Leeds.
 He loves talking about this scheme, it's amazing he will.
-You will love, love the opportunity to learn more about that.
+You will love, love the opportunity to learn more about that.but yet some good work happening.
+Thank you

 okay, Councillor Anderson,